Cinema of Russia: 1990s

+Three Stories is a 1997 Russian-Ukrainian comedy film directed by Kira Muratova.
+It was entered into the 47th Berlin International Film Festival.
+The picture won the Special Jury Prize at Kinotavr.

 In the context of the Russian World War II history Pavel Chukhrai filmed The Thief (1997), a movie about a mother who becomes romantically involved with a criminal who impersonates an officer.
-The film was awarded with 6 national prizes Nika, got a special prize in Venice and became the Oscar nominee.
+The film was awarded with 6 national prizes Nika, got a special prize in 54th Venice International Film Festival and was nominated on European Film Award for Best Film, Academy Award for Best Foreign Language Film and Golden Globe Award for Best Foreign Language Film.

 One of the first commercially successful post-Soviet films was the crime drama Brother directed by Aleksei Balabanov.
 It was screened as part of the Un Certain Regard section at the 1997 Cannes Film Festival.
 He also directed the sequel Brother 2 in 2000.

 Valery Todorovsky's The Country of the Deaf (1998), a comedy film based on the screenplay by Renata Litvinova parodied Russia of the 90s.
 It described the journey of two female friends caught in the fight of two clans – the deaf and the hearing.
 It was entered in the 48th Berlin International Film Festival.

-In 1997 Aleksandr Sokurov had his international breakthrough with the arthouse drama Mother and Son.
+In 1997 Aleksandr Sokurov had his international breakthrough with the arthouse drama Mother and Son, the first part of family relationships dilogy.
 It won the Special Silver St. George at the 20th Moscow International Film Festival in 1997.
+The second part, Father and Son, Russian drama film that was entered into feature film competition at the 2003 Cannes Film Festival.

 1998 film Khrustalyov, My Car! directed by Aleksei German described the last days of Stalinist Russia.
 It was entered in the 1998 Cannes Film Festival.

-Nikita Milhalkov's international co-production The Barber of Siberia was screened at the 1998 Cannes Film Festival.
+Nikita Mikhalkov's international co-production The Barber of Siberia was screened out of competition at the 1999 Cannes Film Festival.
 The film featured English and Russian actors.
 It was the first post-Soviet big budget feature film; the film cost 35 million dollars.